 You Can Find Fantastic Free Cloud Hosting, but It’s Easier to Pay a Little

-If you’re just looking to experiment, or you’re developing projects for your school or for yourself, there’s really no need to pay.
-The free plans are powerful enough to handle most of what you can throw at them, and you’ll learn a lot by using them.
+If you’re just looking to experiment, or you’re developing projects for your school or as a hobby, there’s really no need to commit to a paid plan.
+These free plans are powerful enough to handle most of what you can throw at them, and you’ll learn a lot by using them.
 Red Hat OpenShift and Heroku are my personal favorites.

 On the other hand, if you’re looking to get a production-ready cloud environment going, the free cloud hosting providers will probably not be enough.
-Their bandwidth is limited, some are prone to hibernation after inactivity, and you’ll have the engineer’s job of making sure everything clicks together.
+Your resources will be heavily limited, you won’t be getting much support, and some services are prone to hibernation after a period of inactivity.

-Here’s a nifty table to help sort things out for you:
+Still stuck?
+Here’s a nifty table to help you out.

 |Basic Instance Specifications||Deployment Locations||Support and Managed Services||Free Tier|